 - Credit Inquiries — Do you have too many open accounts?

-Lenders want to ensure that allowing you a loan is a safe move.
-Your FICO score gives lenders an insight into what type of borrower you are based solely on your credit history.
-You'll need a score of at least 700 to get a acceptable interest rate.
-You can qualify for a mortgage loan with a lower score, but the interest accumulated in the long run could be more than double that of an individual having a better credit score.
+Lenders want to make sure that giving you a loan isn't a risk for them.
+Your credit score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
+You'll need a score of at least 700 to get a decent interest rate.
+If your score is lower, you can still qualify for a loan, but the interest accumulated over the life of the loan could be more than double the amount of an individual with a better FICO score.

-We're used to working with all levels of FICO scores.
-Contact us and we can help you get on the right track to the home of your dreams.
+Getting your credit in order is the best way to ease into purchasing a home.
+Call us at 661-373-9973 and we can help you get on the right track to the home of your dreams.

-You want a better score, but how do you get there?
+There are plans to raise your score.
 Improving your FICO score takes time.
-It can be hard to make a significant stride change in your number with small changes, but your score can improve in a few years by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
-The most important thing is to know your FICO score.
-Here are some methods to improve your credit score:
+It can be difficult to make a significant change in your FICO score with small changes, but your score can improve in a few years by monitoring your credit report and by wisely using credit.
+The best way to do this is to know your FICO score.
+You'll improve your credit score by using these tips:

-- Use your credit.
-Whether you have older cards, or are just getting started with credit, use your cards so that your accounts stay active.
-But, be sure to pay them off in one or two payments.
+- Don't let your cards get dusty.
+Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts maintain an active status.
+But, pay them off in one or two payments.

-- Pay on time.
-Payment history is a big factor in your FICO score.
-It's one of the reasons people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to rebuild your credit this way, but it's the surest way to show that you're able to make payments to a lender.
+- Keep up with payments.
+Payment history is a big factor in your credit score.
+It's where people who have recently experienced job loss see the biggest hit in their credit score.
+Yes, it takes longer to build up your credit with payment history, but it's the most reliable way to prove that you're able to make payments to a bank.

-- Ensure that your credit history is correct.
-If you discover mistakes on your credit report, write to the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+- Correct your credit report.
+If you discover incorrect items on your credit report, contact the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-Knowing the ways you can raise your FICO score, you can move toward becoming a homeowner.
-Know that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Scenic Hills Realty, the loan application process can be a stress-free experience so you, too, can become a homeowner.
+Knowing the ways you can raise your credit score, you can move toward becoming a homeowner.
+Keep in mind that when you're ready to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
+With the help of Scenic Hills Realty, the loan process can be a stress-free experience so you, too, can become a homeowner.

-To learn more, visit myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
+Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.